ludocode/onramp/docs/virtual-machine.md

 The total amount of memory required depends on the program being run.
 4 MiB is sufficient for the initial bootstrap but many programs will require more.
 16 MiB is a reasonable default.
 (This needs to be updated later with requirements for bootstrapping and for compiling and running various programs.)

 Information about the process and VM is also made available to the program in data tables in memory.
-This includes the command-line arguments and environment variables of the process; the VM's capabilities and input/output file handles; and a table of system calls.
+This includes the command-line arguments and environment variables of the process; the VM's capabilities and input/output handles; and a table of system calls.

 Here's a diagram showing the regions of memory, the initial values of the registers, and some of the addresses in the process info table: